mbalous/blog/minimal_cpp_fmt.md

 ```

 ### Indexing tuples
 Since one of the primary goals of the excercise is to escape operator hell without giving up type-safety, the first tool I reached for was tuples.
-One major problem with tuples in C++ until recently was iteration, the situation improved somewhat in C++1z but there's still no reason in my mind why something comparable to the code below couldn't be included in future standards.
+One major problem with tuples in C++ until recently was iteration; the situation improved somewhat in C++1z, but there's still no reason in my mind why something comparable to the code below couldn't be included in future standards.

 ```
 template <typename...
 Args, typename Func>